|Attendance||UCAS code/apply||Year of entry|

-Year 1 introduces concepts, methods and major theories in psychology, and outlines how psychologists approach theoretical and practical problems.
-You will study the historical and philosophical development of psychological thought, how people interact in groups, and how we learn and develop as human beings.
-You will be assigned a personal tutor and have fortnightly tutorials in very small groups and individually to help you develop key academic and career skills.
+Year 1 introduces concepts, methods and major theories.
+It outlines how psychologists approach theoretical and practical problems.
+You will study the historical and philosophical development of psychological thought.
+You will also study how people learn, develop and interact in groups.

-In Year 2, core modules cover research methods, individual differences, social psychology, child development, biopsychology and cognitive psychology.
-The choice of option modules enables you to specialise in a particular area, such as mental health, and gain work experience (eg within the department, in local schools or clinical settings).
+Year 2 covers research methods, individual differences, social psychology, child development, biopsychology and cognitive psychology.
+Through option modules you may specialise in a particular area, such as mental health, and gain work experience (eg within the department, in local schools or clinical settings).

-In Year 3, you will choose a dissertation topic that is related to, and supported by, an additional module, comprising a 'capstone' project.
-Further option modules allow you to tailor your course to future career aspirations and interests.
-You will also participate in the annual School of Psychology, Criminology and Sociology themed week – a series of workshops, presentations, discussion and reading groups on a contemporary social issue, all led by expert speakers and practitioners.
-2014's 'Gender Week' and 2015's 'War and Peace Week' were great successes.
-2016 will have a 'Race and Ethnicity Week'.
+In Year 3, you will choose a dissertation topic that is related to, and supported by, an additional module, comprising a ‘capstone' project.
+Option modules enable you to tailor the course to your career aspirations and interests.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.